Senior School Curriculum

 In an effort to increase flexibility in student schedules, after-school art courses in art are also offered.
 A student may earn one art credit in a given term through simultaneous participation in an after-school art class and a PE class.
 After-school art classes include:

 - Glass PM

-- Photography PM
+- Painting PM

 Athletics play an integral role in the educational experience at the Senior School.
 Students are required to participate in the athletic program.
 The positive character traits developed through athletic participation have a direct correlation to greater individual success after high school.
 It is the Athletics Department‘s goal to make the student‘s experience with the SSA athletic program educational and enjoyable.